-Robson put in interim charge of Aberdeen
+Robson in interim charge as Pollock joins Aberdeen

-Aberdeen: Barry Robson put in interim charge 'until a new manager is appointed'
+Aberdeen: Barry Robson put in interim charge as Mattie Pollock arrives on loan from Watford

 Last updated on .From the section Aberdeen

-Former Aberdeen midfielder Barry Robson has been put in caretaker charge for a second time as the Pittodrie club look for a successor to Jim Goodwin.
+Former Aberdeen midfielder Barry Robson has been put in caretaker charge for a second time as centre-half Mattie Pollock signed on loan from Watford.

-Goodwin's 11-month tenure came to an end minutes after Saturday's 6-0 thrashing by Hibernian.
+Jim Goodwin's 11-month tenure as manager came to an end minutes after Saturday's 6-0 thrashing by Hibernian.

-Aberdeen now say the 44-year-old Robson will lead "an interim coaching team to oversee first team matters until a new manager is appointed".
+Aberdeen now say the 44-year-old Robson will lead "an interim coaching team to oversee first-team matters until a new manager is appointed".

 He had a spell in interim charge a year ago after Stephen Glass' departure.